shershah1024/gemini_livekit_implementation/README.md

 ## Development Notes

 1. Gemini function calling works a little differently.
 You have to define the functions and send them as part of the set up message.
+I have added a basic example for logging water intake

 2. I have not figured out how to change the voice.
 If anyone can, it would be amazing